Adventure: The Why?

 A lost ledge of gold and the prospector who found it but wasn't able to return.
 The marker he left was his vest with a mule shoe on top of it to mark the spot.
 This story takes place around 1900 along the Colorado River about 25 to 30 miles north of Yuma, Arizona on the California side of the river at a place called Picacho.
 A man searched for it for over 20 years and never found it, can you?

+This is the story of a stagecoach robbery that was printed in the March-April edition of Westerner Magazine in 1974.
 It took place south of Beale Springs and supposedly $200,000 worth of gold bullion was heisted from the stagecoach and the stagecoach disappeared after the robbery never to be found until 40 years later.